 Grain Free Brownies

-1 cup finely ground pecan or almond flour (nuts should be soaked/dried first before grinding into flour in your food processor)
+1 cup finely ground pecan or almond flour (sources)

 1 egg (2 eggs if you would like the brownies more “cake like”)